snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 title: "Data Products Introduction"
 sidebar_position: 7
 sidebar_label: "🆕 Data Products Introduction"
-description: "Snowplow's data products enable organizations to easily generate AI and BI-ready data that is reliable, clear, compliant, accurate, and predictable"
+description: "Snowplow's behavioral data products enable organizations to easily generate AI and BI-ready data that is reliable, clear, compliant, accurate, and predictable"
 ---

 Data products are Snowplow's solution to helping organizations more easily create and democratise behavioral data.
-By creating well-documented datasets, that are both human and machine readable, you can more easily collaborate around data & unlock self-service analytics at scale.
+Snowplow’s Customer Data Infrastructure (CDI) captures first party customer behavior data from a variety of sources.
+The data collected are behavioral events - actions and observations captured from a client or server endpoint.
+For example, Snowplow’s event tracking technology can capture behavioral events from websites, mobile phones, video, internet TVs, airplane seat entertainment systems, factory floor IoT devices, and more.
+Events from these customer endpoints, often billions a month, are captured in real-time and stored in an atomic events table in a destination data store, such as Snowflake, Databricks or even cloud data lakes like S3.

+This atomic events table houses data from one or more data products in a consistent way.
+This is a powerful concept - this table is a singular view of all the different behaviors of all your customers, all stored in one place.
+As a result, this events table data provides the foundation for Snowplow’s behavioral data products.

-With data products, you can:
+With Snowplow's behavioral data products, you can:

 * Set clear ownership for the data being created
 * Make tracking implementation easier